 Be Careful Of Heat

 If it’s particularly cold, then your dog is going to want to find somewhere warm to snuggle up.
 Their first thought is likely to be a space heater or radiator.
 However, if they lay too close to one of these heaters for too long, they could risk burning themselves, which is the last thing either of you is going to want.
 Fireplaces are also incredibly dangerous, so you need to be sure that your pet can’t get at any of these heaters.
+Be sure to get your boiler checked before winter.
+You won’t want to have any safety issues and problems when winter comes.

 Keep Out Of Cars